uuuzbf/bf42plus/README.md

 - Nametags are lowered when u get close to other players so you can see it.
 Can be disabled by adjusting `lowerNametags`
 - `game.showFPS`, `game.showStats`, etc screens are adjusted if you are using a different sized font, the font color is now yellow for better readability and can be changed with `debugTextColor` setting
 - Yellow server messages are immediatedly copied to the console so one isn't lost if it is overwritten by another
+- Game may run smoother because the CPU is set to a higher precision, also servers may feel less laggy.
+Can be disabled with `smootherGameplay`.
+For details [see below](#details-about-plussmoothergameplay-option)
+- If you don't have a CD key in the registry, or it is a public one from the internet, a unique one is used

 ### Optional features
 These features are disabled by default.
 Edit `bf42plus.ini` in the game directory to enable them.